 Phil Ball was not amused by the saying about St. Louis, “First in shoes, first in booze, last in the American League.”77 Brooklyn Daily Eagle reporter Ed Hughes wrote, “Ball was willing to lose fortunes in order to feel the glow of satisfaction in owning a champion club. … He had disclosed his intention to quit the game once his Browns had ‘come through.’
 When they failed, he kept on spending and spending and fuming at his inability to produce the winning combination.”
 After the 1936 season, in which the Browns drew an average of only 1,260 fans a game, his executors sold the club to Don Barnes of the American Investment Company of St. Louis for $350,000.78

 This biography originally appeared in "Sportsman's Park in St. Louis: Home of the Browns and Cardinals at Grand and Dodier" (SABR, 2017), edited by Gregory H. Wolf.
+It also appears in "Whales, Terriers, and Terrapins: The Federal League 1914-15" (SABR, 2020), edited by Steve West and Bill Nowlin.

 Thanks to Tom Bourke for providing genealogical and ice history information.